 Thanks for stopping by!
 My name is George Kashouh, and I have a dream of visiting every country in the world and will try my best to share my travels through photos and my personal experiences.
-As you know, the world is a beautiful and amazing place and for well over a decade now I’ve been doing my best to experience and photograph as much of it as possible.
-My website has over 8,000 photos taken from cities and towns, mountains and oceans all over the world.
-Recently I finally purchased a go-pro, and hope to now capture video from unique places in the world to share.
+As you know, the world is a beautiful and amazing place and for well over a decade now I’ve been doing my best to see as much of it as possible.
+My website has over 9,000 photos taken from cities and towns, mountains and oceans all over the world.
+Photos will always be my primary way of sharing my experiences, but I’ve also begun to add videos as well.

 About My Mission